consileonpl/consileonpl.github.com/_posts/2014-07-08-fast-terminal-filesystem-navigation.md

 * autojump does not support directories that begin with `-`.
 * For bash users, autojump keeps track of directories by modifying `$PROMPT_COMMAND`.
 Do not overwrite `$PROMPT_COMMAND`

-## Conclusion

-Autojump is a great tool for every day usage.
-Not only it speeds up navigation, but reliefs user from remembering sometimes difficult names in strange locations.

 {% include bio_tomasz_wojcik.html %}